NoroffFEU/first-year-cross-course-assignment-brief-two/README.md

 # Square Eyes
 A video streaming website for independent filmmakers to stream videos on a pay-per-view basis.

-## Slogan
+### Slogan
-Connecting
+Connecting Creators

-Target audience
+### Target audience

-Age 30 to 50 whose interests are: being outdoors, hiking, exploring, skiing, camping, canoeing Unique selling points

-The jackets are mid-range in price and emphasize durability and being suitable for a range of different weather types ensuring customers are comfortable whatever adventure they go on.
+#### Content producers
+Aged 20 to 35 whose interests are film-making and want to make money from short films they are producing.

+#### Content watchers
+Aged 25 to 40 and are interested in cinema.
+They enjoy watching interesting and engaging films.

+### Unique selling points
+For the content producers: Financially benefitting from the films they've produced, a wider reach than they might have had otherwise.
+For content watchers: Supporting small filmmakers and discovering interesting films.

-Site architecture
+### Site architecture

-Home Jackets Men's Women’s Checkout Checkout success About Contact
+- Home
+- Search page of films
+- Film page
+- Pay per view purchase page
+- Create account page (consider the two types of user producer vs watcher)
+- Account page